| Description |

 data.
 OsidRelationships are

-relationship came into being and a time when the
+which the relationship came into being and a time when

 -